FooBarShebang/introspection_lib/Documentation/Tests/TE007_package_structure_test_report.md

 **Test Identifier:** TEST-T-760

-**Requirement ID(s)**: REQ-FUN-760, REQ-FUN-761, REQ-AWM-700 and REQ-AWM-701
+**Requirement ID(s)**: REQ-FUN-760, REQ-FUN-761, REQ-FUN-763, REQ-FUN-764, REQ-AWM-700 and REQ-AWM-701

 **Verification method:** T

 **Test goal:** Proper implementation of the package structure analyzer.

 **Expected result:** There is a class in the module, which implements the required functinality according to the DE003 design document.
 The path to the a Python package is passed into the initialization method of this class, then the dependencies list and the import names look-up table are available as the returned values of its methods or properties.
+The package metadata and the 'packaging' names (of the source code containing sub-folders) should aslo be obtainable via properties of methods.
 By default, the modules and sub-folders related to the **setuptools** packaging are ignored, whereas all other Python modules are analyzed, even if they are placed into the sub-folders, which are not Python packages.
 The dependencies and import names are resolved using static analysis only, neither the modules being analyzed nor their dependencies are imported during the analysis.
 The obtained results: dependencies list and the import names mapping dictionary are formed conforming the rules and example in DE003 design document.
 The non-string argument passed into the intialization method results in an exception of sub-class of **TypeError**.
 Passed string not being a path to a Python package results in an exception of sub-class of **ValueError**.

 **Test steps:**